mroi/video-tools/README.md

 ===========

-This is a compilation of a bunch of scripts and small helper tools that I use to process and manage movies and other media in iTunes style MPEG-4 format.
-Among them are:
+This is a compilation of a bunch of scripts and small helper tools that I use to process and manage movies and other media in Apple-style MPEG-4 format.
+It also contains some scripts for [Final Cut Pro X](https://www.apple.com/final-cut-pro/) project maintenance.
+Among them
+are:

 **aac_encode**
 Pipe in a 48kHz stereo s16le PCM stream.
 Uses QuickTime to convert to AAC.